Enamulhasan85/OnePTE/README.md

 # OnePTE - PTE Exam Management API

-OnePTE is a backend API service designed to manage questions and answers for a PTE (Pearson Test of English) exam.
-It allows the retrieval and management of different types of questions for the exam, including **Summarize Spoken Text (SST)**, **Re-Order Paragraphs (RO)**, and **Reading Multiple Choice Questions (RMMCQ)**.
-Students can submit their answers for practice and view their practice history to track their performance.
-The API follows RESTful principles and serves data in JSON format.
+OnePTE is a backend system for managing PTE (Pearson Test of English) exams.
+It provides RESTful APIs for managing questions of different types including **Summarize Spoken Text (SST)**, **Re-Order Paragraphs (RO)**, and **Reading Multiple Choice Questions (RMMCQ)**, submitting answers, and tracking user practice history.
+The backend is built using Django REST Framework and integrates with a relational database for data storage.

 ## Table of Contents